andrewjw/site/_drafts/leaddev-2024-day-2.md

 Date handling is a huge source of bugs:

-* The Microsoft Zune stopped working on 31st December 2008 because 2008 was a leap year, and it only handled 365 days.
+* The Microsoft Zune stopped working on 31st December 2008 because 2008 was a leap year, and it only handled 365 days per year.
 * On the 1st of January 2012 Apple iOS alarm clocks didn't work.
 This bug was caused by the fact that 1st January was in week 52 of 2011.
 * An F-22 Raptor fighter jet crashed when it flew over the date terminator because the software couldn't handle the date going backwards.